-Jersey law in Cypress Point v.
-Adria Towers, 2016 WL 4131662 (2016) (holding that the term "accident" in the CGL policy encompasses unintended and unexpected harm caused by negligent conduct, and that consequential harm caused by negligent work is an accidental "occurrence"), and the Iowa Supreme Court decision that changed Iowa law in National Surety Corp. v.
+- The U.S. Court of Appeals for the Tenth Circuit's decision in Black & Veatch Corp. v.
+Aspen Insurance (UK) Ltd., 882 F.3d 952 (10th Cir.
+2018) (predicting that the highest New York court would hold that resulting damage from faulty subcontractor work constitutes an "occurrence") - The New Jersey Supreme Court decision that changed New Jersey law in Cypress Point v.
+Adria Towers, 2016 WL 4131662 (2016) (holding that the term "accident" in the CGL policy encompasses unintended and unexpected harm caused by negligent conduct, and that consequential harm caused by negligent work is an accidental "occurrence") - The Iowa Supreme Court decision that changed Iowa law in National Surety Corp. v.
 Westlake Investments, 880 N.W.2d 724 (Iowa 2016) (discussing in detail the history and evolution of the CGL policy to change and clarify Iowa law by holding that "defective workmanship by an insured's subcontractor may constitute an occurrence under the modern standard-form CGL policy containing a subcontractor exception to the 'your work' exclusion.")

 The decision issued by Ohio's highest court does not reconsider the court's reasoning in Custom Agri or address the legal analysis that is now used by most other courts that have carefully considered (and, in several cases, reconsidered) this issue in recent years.
 Instead, the Ohio Supreme Court applied its prior decision in Custom Agri without discussion of the important changes to the policy terms that most courts have concluded require a different conclusion.
-According to the court: "Regardless of any trend in the law, we must look to the plain and ordinary meaning of the language used in the CGL policy before us."
-The court added: "When the language of a written contract is clear, we may look no further than the writing itself to find the intent of the parties."
+According to the court, "Regardless of any trend in the law, we must look to the plain and ordinary meaning of the language used in the CGL policy before us."
+The court added, "When the language of a written contract is clear, we may look no further than the writing itself to find the intent of the parties."

 Contrary to the court's explanation, its analysis in Custom Agri, and now Charles Construction, actually fails to apply the terms of the modern day CGL insurance policy.
 Instead, these decisions apply an outdated judicial gloss not found in the insurance policy itself to conclude that inadvertent faulty workmanship can never be "fortuitous" or "accidental."
-This reasoning is rooted in analysis that was used by courts and commentators before the CGL policy terms were materially changed, including in 1986.
+This reasoning is rooted in analysis that was used by courts and commentators before the CGL policy terms were materially changed, some dating back to 1986.
 Those changes modified the exclusions to clarify that the CGL policy provides coverage for certain kinds of property damage caused by inadvertent faulty workmanship.

-In other words, the coverage grant in the modern day CGL policy specifically anticipates that coverage can exist for property damage caused the accidental "occurrence" of faulty workmanship.
+In other words, the coverage grant in the modern day CGL policy specifically anticipates that coverage can exist for property damage caused by the accidental "occurrence" of faulty workmanship.
 The CGL policy exclusions then define and narrow the scope of the insurance coverage that is actually provided when property damage is caused by faulty workmanship.
 In particular, due to the "subcontractor exception" in the "your work" exclusion, the modern day CGL policy specifically anticipates and provides insurance coverage for a general contractor when property damage is caused by the faulty work of its subcontractors.
-This is especially true where (as in Charles Construction) the property damage arises after operations are complete and the damage is to something other than the subcontractor's defective work itself.
+This is especially true when (as in Charles Construction) the property damage arises after operations are complete and the damage is to something other than the subcontractor's defective work itself.